cardano-foundation/CIPs/CIP-XXXX/README.md

 }
 ```

 This is the entrypoint to start communication with the user's wallet.
-The wallet should request the user's permission to connect the web page to the user's wallet, and if permission has been granted, the APIs will be made available for the DApp to use.
+The wallet should request the user's permission to connect the web page to the user's wallet, and if permission has been granted, the APIs will be made available for the dApp to use.
 The wallet can choose to maintain a whitelist to not necessarily ask the user's permission every time access is requested, but this behavior is up to the wallet and should be transparent to web pages using this API.
 If a wallet is already connected this function should not request access a second time.

-DApps can request a list of they expect as a list of CIP numbers capturing those extensions.
+Through the `extension` field, dApps can request a list of what functionality they expect as a list of CIP numbers (and optional versions) capturing those extensions.
 This is used as an extensibility mechanism to document what functionalities can be provided by the wallet interface.
 We will see later in this document examples of what such extensions might be and which functionalities they will enable.
 New functionalities can be introduced via additional CIPs and may be all or partially supported by wallets.

+When requesting the functionalities of a cip extension, dApps can optionally specify a version number for it.
+Every cip extension defined in the future, must also define a versioning scheme following SemVer.
+When the version argument is not specified, wallets should take that as the greater version they implement.
+In this context - and for the rest of this discussion - we will assume versions are ordered with the canonical ordering of SemVer.
+If the dApp requests a specific version of an extension, wallets can only accept the request if a version of the extension they implement has:

+- the same major value as the one requested by the dApp AND
+  - a greater minor value as the one requested by the dApp, OR
+  - an equal minor value AND
+    - a greater or equal patch value as the one requested by the dApp

+If multiple versions satisfy these requirements, then wallets must return the greatest version amongst all candidate versions.

 DApps are expected to use this endpoint to perform an initial handshake and ensure that the wallet supports all their required functionalities.
 Note that it's possible for two extensions to be mutually incompatible (because they provide two conflicting features).
 While we may try to avoid this as much as possible while designing CIPs, it is also the responsibility of wallet providers to assess whether they can support a given combination of extensions, or not.
-Wallets should throw an error if either they do not support the required extension, or they deem the combination of extensions requested by the DApp to be incompatible.
+Wallets should throw an error with code `NotSatisfiable` if either they do not support the required extension, or they deem the combination of extensions requested by the dApp to be incompatible.
+In this case, it is up to the dApp to decide to retry with different requirements, or to give up on establishing a connection with the wallet.

 ##### IsEnabled